scitor/GeoFS/_obsolete/fms/readme.md

-# Flight Management System for GeoFS
+# Flight Management System for GeoFS (Obsolete)

+## This mod is obsolete since GeoFS 3.8

 A very basic FMS for GeoFS using native flight paths for autopilot GPS/VOR/ILS navigation.